 example.com instead of entering a full URI.

-example.com to be detected with http and https protocols, although it is recommended to do a HTTP to
+be detected, although it is recommended to redirect HTTP to HTTPS, either at the

-Please note that this flexibility will introduce side-effects when having multiple sites with mixed configuration settings as Site base:
+This flexibility introduces side effects if you have multiple sites with mixed configuration settings as site base:

-In this case, it is necessary by the Site Administrator to define unique Site base prefixes.
+In this case, the site administrator must set unique site base prefixes.

 Available languages for a site can be specified here.
-These settings determine language availability as well as behavior.
+These settings determine both the availability of the language and the behavior.
 For a detailed description see Language configuration.

-The error handling section describes how to handle error status codes for this web site.
-It allows configuration of custom redirects, rendering templates and more.
-For a detailed description see error handling.
+The error handling section describes how to handle error status codes for this website.
+It allows you to configure custom redirects, rendering templates, and more.
+For a detailed description, see error handling.

-The routes section is for adding static routes to a site, an example would be a
+The routes section is used to add static routes to a site, for example a

-dependent on the current site (as opposed to containing the same content for the whole TYPO3 installation).
+(an does not contain the same content for the whole TYPO3 installation).